-Hong Kong Profits Tax has been provided at the rate of 16.5% (2020: 16.5%) on the estimated assessable profits arising in Hong Kong during the year.
-Taxes on profits assessable in Mainland China have been calculated at the rate of tax prevailing in Mainland China, in which the Group operates.
 Pursuant to the relevant PRC tax laws and regulations, a non-resident enterprise is generally subject to a 10% enterprise income tax on PRC-sourced income if such non-resident enterprise does not have an establishment or place in the PRC.
 The Group's subsidiaries incorporated in Hong Kong and engaged in the property investment in the PRC does not have an establishment or place in the PRC.
 As a result, those subsidiaries is subject to a 10% enterprise income tax on PRC-sourced income.

-2021 HK\$'000 2020 HK\$'000 Current - Hong Kong Charge for the year Over provision in prior years 4,834 - 3,245 (60) Current - Elsewhere Under provision in prior years 30 Current - Mainland China Charge for the year 12,048 14,031 Deferred tax (Note 26) 104,709 4,064 Total tax charge for the year 121,591 21,310
+2022 HK\$'000 2021 HK\$'000

+Current - Hong Kong Charge for the year 3,447 4,834

+Current - Mainland China Charge for the year 13,701 12,048

+Current - Malaysia Charge for the year 19

+Deferred tax (Note 27) 75,718 104,709

+Total tax charge for the year 92,885 121,591

-10. INCOME TAX (continued)
+10. INCOME TAX EXPENSE (continued)

-A reconciliation of the tax expense applicable to profit before tax at the applicable rates for the countries (or jurisdictions) in which the Company and the majority of its subsidiaries are domiciled to the tax expense at the effective tax rate is as follows:
+A reconciliation of the tax expense applicable to profit/(loss) before tax at the applicable rates for the countries (or jurisdictions) in which the Company and the majority of its subsidiaries are domiciled to the tax expense at the effective tax rate is as follows: